Economic and Political Overview

 Economic Overview

-According to IMF estimates, employment partially recovered along with the rebound in economic activity, hence the unemployment rate decreased to 10.8% in 2022 and is forecast to stabilize at around 10.5% over the projected period.
-In an effort to contrast the erosion of households’ purchasing power, the minimum wage was raised by 30% in July 2022, six months after a 50% increase.
-A further 55% increase was announced for 2023.
+According to IMF estimates, employment partially recovered along with the rebound in economic activity, hence the unemployment rate decreased to 9.9% in 2023, its lowest level in nearly a decade, and is forecast to stabilize at around 10% over the projected period.
 Market conditions remain challenging, particularly among females and the youth.
 Wage inequality and the size of the informal sector remain long-standing problems.
-In 2022, the IMF estimated the country’s GDP per capita (PPP) at USD 38,759, 28.1% below the EU average.
+In 2023, the IMF estimated the country’s GDP per capita (PPP) at USD 41,888, 26.4% below the EU average.

 Source: IMF – World Economic Outlook Database, Latest data available.